botiana/botiana/README.md

 # botiana
+botiana is a bot for slack.
+She does things.

+## Slack Configuration
+Follow [these directions](https://slack.com/help/articles/115005265703-create-a-bot-for-your-workspace) from slack.
+Be sure to configure a default icon.

 ## Getting started
 Botiana is intended to run in a container.
 But, make your own choice, this isn't Soviet Russia.
+Commits should be emojified using https://gitmoji.carloscuesta.me/

 ### Install requirements
 Botiana is currently developed and testing using python 3.7